Stocks stagger higher after mixed report on April inflation

 The war in Ukraine, meanwhile, is threatening to keep inflation high because of disruptions to the oil and natural gas markets.

-That helped energy stock in the S&P 500 jump 3.1%, by far the biggest gain among the 11 sectors that make up the index.
-Exxon Mobil rose 3%, and ConocoPhillips spurted 3.1% higher.
+That helped energy stocks in the S&P 500 jump 3.5%, by far the biggest gain among the 11 sectors that make up the index.
+Exxon Mobil rose 3.5%, and ConocoPhillips spurted 3.7% higher.

 AP Business Writer Elaine Kurtenbach contributed.